YuanpengL/YuanpengL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a final-year PhD candidate at the Centre for Innovative Structures and Materials (CISM), Royal Melbourne Institute of Technology (RMIT).
-Fascinated by computational geometric design and digital fabrication, he explores how to create free-form architectural structures using repetitive building elements for cost-effective fabrication.
+I'm currently a soon-to-graduate Ph.D. candidate at the Centre for Innovative Structures and Materials (CISM), Royal Melbourne Institute of Technology (RMIT).

+My work lies at the intersection of **architectural geometry**, **computational design**, **structural optimization**, and **digital fabrication**.
+The primary aim is to integrate geometric insights with computational power to create structurally efficient, aesthetically refined designs, while advancing feasible and cost-effective strategies for materialization at the architectural scale.

+At RMIT’s CISM, I developed computational frameworks for approximating free-form surfaces with repetitive elements to achieve cost-effective fabrication.
+These algorithms enable: (1) reducing individually the number of distinct beams, panels, or joints within a given structure; (2) approximating complex free-form surfaces using equivalent regular triangle panels; and (3) simultaneously reducing multiple element types (including beams, joints, and panels) by approximating free-forms surfaces using assemblies of rotational patches.
+At EPFL’s GCM, I proposed a new type of elastic gridshell composed of locally deployable rotational-surface components, which can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.

 # News
 - *2025.11*: &nbsp;New paper presented at Advances in Architectural Geometry (AAG) 2025 at MIT, Boston.